Avery – 00:01

 And it’s almost like a user manual to me over the last decade.

 I’m like, oh, that explains so much.

-It was so helpful, unlike my healing journey, to understand what had happened also empowered me because I realized that I can rewire my brain back to what I want.
+It was so helpful on like my healing journey to understand what had happened also empowered me because I realized that I can rewire my brain back to what I want.